NorthCoastChurch/IT-Policy/Security-Policy-17-Password.md

   - If the security of an account is in question, the password must be changed immediately.
 In the event passwords are found or discovered, the following steps must be taken:
 - Take control of the passwords and protect them
 - Report the discovery to IT /R
-  - Security tokens (i.e. smartcards, RSA hardware tokens, etc.) must be returned upon demand or upon termination of the relationship with {COMPANY-NAME}.
+  - Security tokens (i.e. smartcards, RSA hardware tokens, etc.) must be returned upon demand or upon termination of the relationship with North Coast Church.

 **Application Development Standards**